 Emilyann's Author Adventures

-Below is a list of organizations and movements dear to Emilyann.
-She encourages everyone to take a look and learn more.
+Looking for ways to volunteer or organizations to support?
+Below is a list of organizations and movements Emilyann recommends checking out.
+Emilyann also works with LifeEquip (mentioned below) to help strengthen the community impact of churches.
+She encourages everyone to take a look and learn more about these causes.
 A little support goes a long way.

 Emilyann’s Press & Media Kit

 This page is for the media, booksellers, or anyone looking for Emilyann Girdner’s press information in a quick format!
 Feel free to browse, look around and print what you need.
 If you don’t find what you’re looking for on this page, contact pr(at)thelabyrinthwall.com, thank you.

 Writing and Publications:

 The Haunted Realm (Obsidian Series Book 2, 2015)